developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/about/index.md

     * Capture the entire document as an image with [whole page document capture](../input/barcode/#documentselection)
 * New **[DataWedge keyboard options](../output/keystroke)** in Keystroke Output to display a DataWedge "keyboard" (DataWedge icon that displaces the default keyboard) when dispatching keystroke data.
 * Use of unlicensed features is reported when [importing configurations](../licensing/#importingdatawedgeconfigurations).
+* The [DataWedge Reporting](../settings/#reporting) feature is being deprecated and will be discontinued in devices running Android 12.
+As an alternative, Zebra recommends using the following DataWedge intent APIs to identify the supported scanners and parameters:
+    * **[Enumerate Scanners](../api/enumeratescanners) -** generates an index of scanners available on the device.
+    * **[Get Config](../api/getconfig) -** retrieves the `PARAM_LIST` settings, or the supported parameters, from the specified Profile; returned as a set of value pairs or a Plug-in config bundle.
 <!--
 * Note: The following [Voice Input](../input/voice) features are being deprecated and will be discontinued in a future release:
     * Data capture start option - Start phrase